chun1213/Project-Icarus-master/README.md

 The rest of the weapon textures and backgrounds as well as Icarus boss sprite were found online and I do not own.

 <h2> Installation: </h2>
+<b> You need to have Java Installed to play this game</b>

 Heres the JAR File for the game: https://drive.google.com/file/d/1zL_eT-qvrXpXBQNvVVWBvXP6KU_p_V4A/view?usp=sharing If you have trouble running it by double click, it is probably a java out of memory error, Try running the game using command line by typeing:"java -Xmx1300M -jar game.jar" when navagated to the folder the jar file is located.
 This will increase the Heap size of the Java VM

+<h2> Tech Used: </h2>
+The game runs mainly using the processing graphics engine in Java, I coded the game using Eclipse.

 <h2> Cheats: </h2>
 Most of the Commands are in the game's control section but here are some debug commands: